 Why doesn't everybody wear a mask?
 People should wear masks in buildings when they aren't in their household or in school classrooms.
-But young children aren't required to wear a mask and some people who have breathing problems don't have to wear them either.
+But young children under 11 years old aren't required to wear a mask and some people who have breathing problems don't have to wear them either.

-When will Coronavirus end? probably 'never'.
+When will Coronavirus end?
+Probably 'never'.
 But we will learn to live with it, and with widespread vaccination and testing we hope we can keep it under control.